 Constipation is often caused by changes such as weaning from breastmilk or other types of milk.
 To ease constipation in babies:

-- try increasing the amount of water your baby drinks, by offering small amounts of water between feeds
+try increasing the amount of water your baby drinks, by offering small amounts of water between feeds

-- for bottle fed infants, consider trying out different infant formulas to find one that makes poo softer and easier to pass.
+for bottle-fed infants, consider trying out different infant formulas to find one that makes poo softer and easier to pass.

-- Encourage daily exercise and physical activity.
+Encourage daily exercise and physical activity.
 This helps stimulate normal bowel function.

-- Some help the bowel push out the poo by stimulating the nerves in the bowel.
+If these methods don't work, medications such as laxatives may be needed.
+Laxatives usually work by softening the poo.
+Some help the bowel push out the poo by stimulating the nerves in the bowel.